alpoimvc/StudentManagement/README.md

 # StudentManagement
-A student management system to view courses, grades etc...
+A student management system made with Laravel